Hillryan95/FeaturedBetsWidget/README.md

 Firstly, the most recent version of Xcode will need to be installed onto a mac from here -> https://developer.apple.com/xcode/
 This may take some time.

 Once Xcode is installed, the project should be cloned.
-Copying and pasting the following will clone the project into you desktop directory:
+Copying and pasting the following code into your terminal will clone the project into you desktop directory:

 cd Desktop

 git clone https://github.com/Hillryan95/FeaturedBetsWidget.git

 Having cloned the project, locate the 'SBGWidget.xcodeproj' and open it.